What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Sardines

 Sardines are used in a variety of Tokyo dishes, but they are also served as a specialty.
-At Nakajima – a Michelin star restaurant in Shinjuku that specializes in sardines – guests can order them fried, raw, grilled or simmered.
+At Nakajima – a Michelin star restaurant in Shinjuku that specializes in sardines – you can order them fried, raw, grilled or simmered.

 Onigiri